 Please provide full details of your complaint together with any relevant documentation to ensure that we can resolve your complaint as quickly and efficiently as possible.

 Within 3 working days of receiving your complaint, you will receive a written response from us acknowledging your complaint and confirmation of how it is being dealt with.
 Where we need to conduct an internal investigation, which may involve liaising with third party suppliers and awaiting supporting documentation, we may not be able to provide a resolution right away.
 If we can’t resolve your complaint within 3 working days, you will receive a response from us acknowledging your complaint and confirmation of how it is being dealt with within 5 working days.
 Once an investigation into your complaint has been completed, we will write to you with our findings and any proposed resolution.
-Whilst our intended maximum response time to provide a final response is 8 weeks, in line with regulatory requirements; we will endeavor to keep you informed of the progress of our investigation and the status of your complaint in advance of that.
+Whilst our intended maximum response time to provide a final response is 8 weeks, in line with regulatory requirements; we will endeavour to keep you informed of the progress of our investigation and the status of your complaint in advance of that.

 Complainants can contact us by phone, post, or email.
 The complaint should be logged by the person receiving it in this policy every employee must take responsibility for dealing with a complaint if approached or contacted by a complainant.